-Macaulay2 is an interpreted, dynamically typed programming language intended to support research in algebraic geometry and commutative algebra through open sourced software.
+Macaulay2 is an interpreted, dynamically typed programming language intended to support research and experiments in algebraic geometry and commutative algebra through open sourced software.

 A First Example